JavaScript is required

 Unacceptable behaviours and consequences

-• violence or threats of violence, including aggressive gestures or invading personal space
+• violence or threats of violence (this includes aggressive gestures or invading personal space)

-• rude, aggressive, or threatening behaviour, whether in person, via email, social media, or phone
+• rude, aggressive, or threatening behaviour (in person, via email, social media, or phone)

 • sending demanding, rude, or threatening messages

-• discriminatory or derogatory remarks, including on social media
+• discriminatory or derogatory remarks (that is, remarks about someone's personal traits, such as their gender or cultural background) including on social media

 • using social media to make inappropriate or threatening remarks about the Early Learning Victoria centre, staff, or children.